Conflux-Chain/conflux-doc/docs/json-rpc.md

 ### cfx_getPoSRewardByEpoch

-returns the rewards information of a PoS epoch
+Get rewards information of a PoS epoch by it's correspond PoW epoch number.
+Only PoW epoch happen's at PoS epoch end will have rewards information.
+Others will return null.

+#### Added at

+`Conflux-rust v2.0.0`

 #### Parameters

-1. `QUANTITY`: epoch number
+1. `QUANTITY`: PoW epoch number

 ```json
 params: [